SonaliDasgupta/AngularApp/README.md

 Note : A Server supporting REST APIs with a Database has to be up and running, at base URL http://localhost:3000/ on your machine.

 The corresponding data about the dishes, comments, leaders, etc. is obtained from the database.
 Please refer to the file 'db.json'.
+Download this file on your machine , and start a server which fetches data from this database, to be rendered to this client-side application.

 ## Development server